Large for Gestational Age

 Babies with this problem are often diagnosed before birth.
 During pregnancy, a baby’s size can be estimated in different ways.
-The height of the top of a mother’s uterus can be measured from the pubic bone.
+The height of the top of the pregnant person’s uterus can be measured from the pubic bone.
 This measurement in centimeters usually links with the number of weeks of pregnancy after the 20th week.
 If this measurement is high for the number of weeks, the baby may be larger than expected.
-Before the baby Other ways to check the baby’s growth before birth include:
+Before the Other ways to check the baby’s growth before birth include: